This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2024.

 Most manufacturers make their own custom footprints but most are heavy and expensive.
 A cheaper option is to get a hold of some Tyvek which is used in buildings for control of moisture.
 Ultralight ground sheets can be made by using Polycryo which is used by painters as a drop sheet.

 Overall, the use of a footprint will be up to you.
 I have used them on numerous occasions and personally, I don’t like them.
-But when hiking through areas with sharp thorns and appreciate the added protection for an inflatable sleeping mat.
+But when hiking through areas with sharp thorns and appreciate the added protection for a inflatable sleeping mat.

 1P Tent vs 2P Tent vs 3P tent